mrchreesa/airbnb-frontend/README.md

   </a>
 </p>

 AirBnB Clone as the name suggests is a clone of the property rental site AirBnB.
-Building it I've used Next.js in order to have access to server side rendering and server side props.
+To build it I've used Next.js in order to have access to server side rendering and server side props.
 For designing the components I used Material UI which provided me with easy customisation of dropdown menus, navbars, buttons, titles, paragraphs etc. The calender component was build with Date-io and Moment.
 The backend was built with Sanity.io, it's headless CMS provides a quick and easy way to get up and running database and fetch all the data with ease by using GROQ query language.

 <img align="center" src="./preview 1.png" alt="preview page" />
 <img align="center" src="./preview 2.png" alt="preview page" />